picharras/print-with-Java/README.md

 Printed on a thermal printer using Java

-Execute Ticketera.java here is all magic.
+Instructions:

+javac Ticketera.java

+java Ticketera

+Enjoy